 About two years ago now, I bought a new camera.
 You know how it is when you get a new camera.
 Look at all these new buttons!
 Look at the size of the sensor!
-I will surely become a photographic legend.
+I will definitely become a photographic legend.
 Perhaps galleries will want to exhibit my amazing photos.
 My Instagram is going to be bigger than Beyonce.

 Then I actually started taking photos with my new camera, and they were all out of focus.

 I mentioned this to Tom, and he offered to come over to my house and take me to the beach.
+Tom is a professional photographer – very much unlike me.

 Okay, I’m definitely still not Beyonce but my photos are generally in focus, well-lit and show what I want them to show.